slached/Logistic-Regression/README.md

 -   This implementation is strictly educational --- it is intentionally simple and fully transparent.
 -   No high-level ML libraries are used.

-## License

-MIT License.
-Feel free to use, modify, and contribute.